Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Introduction

-The structure of this paper is as follows: Section \ref{sec:problem} describes the flowsheets of the $N$-in-1 AWE system; Section \ref{sec:model} establishes the state-space model of the $N$-in-1 system; Section \ref{sec:control} introduces the controller design for dynamic operation; Simulation studies are carried out in Section \ref{sec:case}; finally, Section \ref{sec:conclusion} concludes with findings and future perspectives.
+The remainder of this paper is organized as follows.
+Section \ref{sec:problem} presents the system flowsheet design.
+Section \ref{sec:model} develops and calibrates the state-space model.
+Section \ref{sec:control} introduces the controller design.
+Section \ref{sec:case} presents simulation results.
+Section \ref{sec:conclusion} concludes the paper with findings and future perspectives.